-->

 After a careful and rigorous selection in the vineyard, the grapes arrive in the cellar and take different paths depending on the wine they will compose.

-Soft crushing takes place from above, with sweet transport of the skins, is the first phase of the gravitational vinification of which we are convinced promoters.
-A strict control of fermentation temperatures, allow to extract the most intense, refined scents and a greater cleanliness.
+The soft pressing takes place from above, with gentle transport of the skins, it is the first phase of the gravitational vinification of which we are convinced promoters.

-All the vinifications take place in stainless steel tanks at a controlled temperature, never exceeding 20 ºC, to keep intact the aromatic bouquet typical of the grapes.
+All the vinifications take place in stainless steel fermenters at a controlled temperature, never higher than 20°C, to keep the typical and identifying aromatic bouquet of the grapes intact.

-The aging in wood as a tool to increase the complexity and life of our wines through a natural micro-oxygenation.
+Wood aging as a tool to give our wines an aromatic contribution through natural micro-oxygenation.

-After a short period in steel, all our wines, except Osè, make a transition in wood that lasts from 12 months of Valpolicella to over 8 years of Amarone Riserva.
+After a short period in steel, all our wines age in wood for a prolonged period that varies from 12 months up to 10 years.